 It should be noted that receiving or soliciting a bribe or receiving personal benefit through procurement activities, gratuity, or bribe is criminal.
 Violation of the rules is:

-(a) a third degree felony when the value of the benefit asked for, solicited, accepted, or conferred is \$1,000 or less; and (b) a second degree felony when the value of the benefit asked for, solicited, accepted, or conferred exceeds \$1,000.
+(a) a third degree felony when the value of the benefit asked for, solicited, accepted, or conferred is \$1,000 or less; and for, solicited, accepted, or conferred exceeds \$1,000.
 (76-8-105)